kiebarlow/PVPTrading/README.md

 ## Introduction

 PVPTrading is a platform made for Hackaway v8 using Flask, React and real-time Binance data, where users can engage in competitive crypto trading.
-Users can create or join lobbies, trade cryptocurrencies in real-time, and win the prize pool by having the highest balance when the time expires.
+Users can create or join lobbies, trade cryptocurrencies using house money and insane leverage in real-time, and win the prize pool by having the highest balance when the time expires.

 ## Features